ljtill/bicep-dev-box/README.md

 ### Getting Started

-Azure Active Directory
+Azure Active Directory - Application

-- Create new application
-- Setup federated credentials
-- Create role assignment
+- Navigate to the 'App Registration' blade wihin the Azure portal
+- Select 'New registration' and provide a Name for the application
+- Select the newly created application and select 'Certificates & secrets'
+- Select 'Federated Credentials' and 'Add credential'
+- Provide the 'Organization (username)' and Repository for the credential
+- Select 'Entity type' - Branch and provide 'main'

+Azure Resource Manager - Role Assignment

+- Navigate to the Subscription in the Azure portal
+- Select 'Access control (IAM)' and 'Add' - 'Add role assignment'
+- Select Role - Contributor and select 'Members'
+- Provide the 'Name' of the application from the previous steps

-GitHub Actions
+GitHub Actions - Secrets

-- Add repository secrets
+- Navigate to 'Settings' on the repository
+- Select 'Secrets' and 'Actions' link
+- Select 'New repository secret' and create a secret for the following:
   - AZURE_TENANT_ID
   - AZURE_SUBSCRIPTION_ID
   - AZURE_CLIENT_ID

 Azure Deployment

-- Update config settings
+- Update the `src/configs/main.json` file with environment specifics

-Azure DevCenter

-- Create role assignment for to project
+Azure Resource Manager - Role Assignment - Post Deployment

+- Navigate to the DevCenter Project resource in the Azure Portal
+- Select 'Access control (IAM)' and 'Add' - 'Add role assignment'
+- Select Role 'DevCenter Dev Box User' and select Members
+- Provide the 'Name' of the User / Groups for assignment

 ---

-### Deployment
+### Deployed Resources

-The following resources will be provisioned.

 - Virtual Network
 - Network Security Group